 Jill Rosier, Senior Warden

 Jill has been a member of CGS since 1995 and is a lifelong Episcopalian.
 She very much enjoys serving on Vestry.
 Previously she was the Sunday School Coordinator for 4 years, and continues to help out as a substitute Sunday School teacher.
 She grew up in upstate New York and presently resides in Hudson with her husband and daughters.

-Brian Taylor, Junior Warden
+Sandy Desharnais, Junior Warden